3 days in Vienna Itinerary: Travel and Sightseeing Guide

 Another must do in Vienna is a visiting an original Viennese coffee house.
 You are going to find plenty of them inside Vienna’s Old town.
 All along, the Viennese coffee house is a typical institution of Vienna that plays an important role in Viennese culture.
 Have a break, enjoy a delicious “Melange” coffee and soak in this elegant and very specific atmosphere.

 Later, we recommend to have a look inside the Austrian National Library, the State Hall.
 The imposing baroque hall impressed us a lot!
 More than 200.000 tomes are exhibited and four picturesque Venetian baroque globes grace the ancient library.

-Don`t leave the town without window shopping at the Graben, Viennas most exclusive shopping street!
+Don`t leave the town without window shopping at the Graben, the Kohlmarkt and the Kärntnerstraße, Viennas most exclusive shopping streets!
 Even if you don`t likes shopping, walking down the Graben street towards the St. Stephen´s Cathedral.
 With its beautiful architecture like the Peterskirche the short walk is really pleasureable.